War and Love (1985 film)

 War and Love is a 1985 American drama film directed by Moshé Mizrahi, written by Abby Mann, and starring Sebastian Keneas, Kyra Sedgwick, David Spielberg, Cheryl Gianini, Eda Reiss Merin and Brita Youngblood.
 It was released on September 13, 1985, by The Cannon Group, Inc.

 Plot

+Jacek, who is Jewish, miraculously manages to survive World War II in Nazi-occupied Poland.
+As a subplot to Jacek's story, which also involves a love affair with Haling (Kyra Sedgwick) and German soldiers' repeated attempts to kill him, is a tale of how young kids in the Warsaw ghetto devise their own method of fighting oppression.